cass-kul/cass-kul.github.io/_exercises/dynamic_memory.md

 ```
 You can use `struct person *p` to define a pointer to `s`.

-A first solution to access the elements of the struct through `p`, is to
+A first solution to access the elements of the struct through `p` is to
-dereference the pointer before accessing the element of the struct: `(*p).age`.
+dereference the pointer before accessing an element of the struct: `(*p).age`.
-However, because working with pointer on structs is very common in C, the language defines
+However, because working with pointers to structs is very common in C, the language defines
 a dedicated operator, `->`, to facilitate accessing struct elements through
 pointers.
 Thus, `p->age` is equivalent to `(*p).age`.